scoin/frontrunner.js/README.md

 FrontRunner.js
 =================

-FrontRunner is a lightweight wrapper on [HTML5 Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) that implements a switching system and a number of other features.
+FrontRunner is a lightweight (only 874 bytes minified) wrapper on [HTML5 Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) that implements a switching system and a number of other features.

-Using FrontRunner lets you send and receive specific messages between a Worker and your script using familiar jQuery style syntax.
+Using FrontRunner lets you send and receive specific messages between a Worker and your script using familiar syntax.

 FrontRunner also lets you spawn a worker by simply passing it a function, allowing you to write multi-threaded, client-side Javascript all in the same script.